microsoft/qsharp/katas/content/qubit/index.md

 However, at the early stages of quantum program development the program typically runs on a simulator - a classical program which simulates the behavior of a small quantum system while having complete information about its internal state.
 You can take advantage of this to do some non-physical things, such as peeking at the internals of the quantum system to observe its exact state without disturbing it!

-[DumpMachine](https://docs.microsoft.com/qsharp/api/qsharp/microsoft.quantum.diagnostics.dumpmachine) function from [Microsoft.Quantum.Diagnostics namespace](https://docs.microsoft.com/qsharp/api/qsharp/microsoft.quantum.diagnostics) allows you to do exactly that.
-This function is available in standalone Q# applications as well.
+The [DumpMachine](https://docs.microsoft.com/qsharp/api/qsharp/microsoft.quantum.diagnostics.dumpmachine) function from the [Microsoft.Quantum.Diagnostics namespace](https://docs.microsoft.com/qsharp/api/qsharp/microsoft.quantum.diagnostics) allows you to do exactly that.
+The output of `DumpMachine` is accurate up to a global phase, sometimes you'll see that all amplitudes are multiplied by some complex number compared to the state you're expecting.

 ### Demo: DumpMachine For Single-Qubit Systems

-The following demo shows how to use [`DumpMachine`](https://docs.microsoft.com/qsharp/api/qsharp/microsoft.quantum.diagnostics.dumpmachine) to output the state of the system at any point in the program without affecting the state.
+The following demo shows how to allocate a qubit and examine its state in Q# using [`DumpMachine`](https://docs.microsoft.com/qsharp/api/qsharp/microsoft.quantum.diagnostics.dumpmachine) to output the state of the system at any point in the program without affecting the state.

 > Note that the Q# code doesn't have access to the output of `DumpMachine`, so you cannot write any non-physical code in Q#!

-The output of `DumpMachine` is accurate up to a global phase: sometimes you'll see that all amplitudes are multiplied by some complex number compared to the state you're expecting.

 @[example]({"id": "single_qubit_dump_machine_demo", "codePath": "./examples/SingleQubitDumpMachineDemo.qs"})